2022 Dates: July 4 – 24, 2022

 Today, out adventure begins in earnest!
-Our team will assemble early at the hotel and after breakfast, we will load up the 4×4 jeeps and begin the bumpy, dusty drive to Askole – the gateway to Central Karakoram National Park.
+Our team will assemble early at the hotel and after breakfast, we will load up the 4×4 jeeps and begin the bumpy, dusty drive past Askole to Jhula camp – the gateway to Central Karakoram National Park.
 The journey from Skardu takes between 7 and 10 hours depending on road conditions.
 We will eat lunch en route.

-We will arrive at Askole in the late afternoon and sleep at a permanent trekkers camp at Askole.
+We will arrive at Jhula in the late afternoon and sleep at a permanent trekkers camp at Jhula.